asadana/GitReplay-bash-script/README.md

 P532 - Sub-Project : Bash Script to display a menu with different options to replay commits.
 ----------

+The script is written using Git and Bash, and can be used to grab the commits from one repository (say Repo1) and replay it in another one (say Repo2).
+The script resets the target repository, Repo2, by initializing a new local repository and forcing it on Repo2 upstream.
+The commits can be replayed incrementally using a Replay Menu.

 This script is not directory specific.
 When executed, the script will make temporary directories in the current folder and remove them when it's finished.

 Important variables